Paying Your Tab

 “Okay.
 And what exactly is your story, mister?”

 I was gone for maybe five minutes.
 And sure enough, the pipeliner wasn’t there when I returned.
 I was relieved.
-After all, it’s not cool for a guy my age to get in a drunken bar fight with a man who’s easily in his 60s.
+After all, it’s not cool for a guy my age to get into a drunken bar fight with a man who’s easily in his 60s.

 I sat back down and finished my beer.
 I thought over what the weirdo told me.
 He said I needed to treat Lizzy better.
 And he was right, I do need to.
 But how did he know?
 How did he know about us?